btframework/GattAuth/README.md

 ## How to solve the issue

 To solve this problem you have to connect to your device and only then pair with it.
 When device disconnects your application should unpair the device.
 In this case device will keep connection active as long as you need.

+* Delphi samples is designed for Delphi/CBuilder (RAD Studio) 10
+* C++ samples is designed for Visual Studio 2015
+* .NET samples is designed for .NET Framework 4.0 and above and created in Visual Studio 2015

+Required Bluetooth Framework **7.18.2.0** or above.
+You can download Bluetooth Framework [here](https://www.btframework.com/bluetoothframework.htm).

 Should you have any questions please do not hesitate to contact us at support@btframework.com